-Using an off camera flash or any other light source behind your subject really pops out the falling snow flakes.
-It seems a little counter intuitive to light it from the back to highlight the falling snow, however If you light your subject from the front, the falling snow reflects the light which ends up looking like burnt pixels or marks on your lens.
-Obviously this is for certain situations that lend themselves to using external light sources, i.e shooting sports, portraits etc as there are very rare occasions you can find a light source big enough to back light a mountain at the same time being cloudy and dumping snow.
+Using an off-camera flash or any other light source behind your subject really pops out the falling snowflakes.
+It seems a little counter-intuitive to light it from the back to highlight the falling snow, however, If you light your subject from the front, the falling snow reflects the light which ends up looking like burnt pixels or marks on your lens.
+Obviously, this is for certain situations that lend themselves to using external light sources, i.e shooting sports, portraits etc as there are very rare occasions you can find a light source big enough to backlight a mountain at the same time being cloudy and dumping snow.

-# 6 : White balance: This is an easy win..
+# 6 : White balance: This is an easy win.
 Keep it Cool!

-Shooting raw and adjusting the white ballance in post is a lot quicker and less complicated then spending time figuring out the Kelvin scale on site.
+Shooting raw and adjusting the white ballance in a post is a lot quicker and less complicated then spending time figuring out the Kelvin scale on site.

 # 7 : Split Toning:

 Post processing in general adds that finish touch and accentuates all the great parts of your image.
 This is not new news to intermediate photographers or above.
-I am merely saying this for the fact of knowing and seeing beginners try to improve their images, but not post processsing at all.
+I am merely saying this for the fact of knowing and seeing beginners try to improve their images, but not post processing at all.